Our award-winning Write-ability program supports writers with disability wanting to develop their skills and writing careers.

 - Binh Pham.

 Our monthly email is full of information about the Write-ability program and other arts opportunities for people with disability.
 Sign up to receive the email, or find out how to submit material here.

 The Writers Victoria website has a wealth of writing resources including videos, podcasts, articles, Q&As and stories to share.

 See our video for an introduction to this website in Auslan.
 This video was produced by Sign Language Video Productions thanks to the support of Arts Access Australia.

 Or contact us for more information.

 "There needs to be more people with disability telling our stories across all types of media.
 Telling our own stories educates, reduces stigma, pity, exploitation and sensationalism, and raises the level of expectation that society has about people with disability” – Write-ability tutor Carly Findlay

-The Write-ability program is a partnership between Writers Victoria and Arts Access Victoria made possible by the generous support of the Lord Mayor’s Charitable Foundation, Grace Marion Wilson Trust, Australia Council for the Arts and the Australian government through the Department of Communication and the Arts’ Catalyst—Australian Arts and Culture Fund.
+The Write-ability program began as a partnership between Writers Victoria and Arts Access Victoria.
+Write-ability is made possible by the generous support of the Lord Mayor’s Charitable Foundation, Grace Marion Wilson Trust, Australia Council for the Arts and the Australian government through the Department of Communication and the Arts’ Catalyst—Australian Arts and Culture Fund.

 Write-ability is also grateful for the support of the City of Melbourne, Copyright Agency Ltd, the Ian Potter Foundation, Perpetual, the Australian Government through the Australia Council, and the Victorian Government through Creative Victoria.
 The development of this accessible website and Write-ability Archive was made possible by Gandel Philanthropy in 2015.